Apify MCP Server

 Tool: fetch-apify-docs

-Apify documentation fetch tool.
-This tool allows you to fetch the full content of an Apify documentation page by its URL.
+Fetch the full content of an Apify documentation page by its URL.
+Use this after finding a relevant page with the search-apify-docs tool.

 Tool: get-actor-output